 Governor Greg Abbott issued Executive Order lifting the mask mandate in Texas and increasing capacity of all businesses and facilities in the state to 100 percent - Effective Wednesday, March 10.
 Read the full Executive Order GA-34 (PDF) (March 2, 2021)

 Current public health disaster declarations, orders and guidelines issued by local city and county leaders.

-- Frisco City Council amended its Emergency Ordinance (PDF) continuing the Mayor's amended disaster declaration of public health emergency originally issued on March 19, 2020.
-This ordinance will remain in effect through October 6, 2020 unless extended by Council.
-(September 15, 2020) NEW
+- Frisco City Council amended its Emergency Ordinance (PDF) continuing the Mayor's amended disaster declaration of public health emergency.
+This ordinance expired March 2, 2021

 - The Frisco City Council approved an Emergency Ordinance to extend the Mayor’s amended declaration through April 8 (PDF).
 (March 20, 2020) Learn more about what changes are in effect with this declaration.